grid reference TM 269 492Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

 Woodbridge Waggon & Horses

-previously known as Rose & Crown, Carpenter's Arms, Joiner's Arms
+also traded as as: Rose & Crown, Carpenter's Arms, Joiner's Armshistorical era: late 20th century

 1 Bredfield St

 Now a private residence, the building is thought to date from the early 19th century.

 The 1904 Woodbridge licensing records show that the Waggon & Horses' license was issued in 1953.
 Whether this was when it was first licensed or when it got a full (ie not just beer) license isn't clear, though the latter seems more probable.

 It's shown as an un-named inn on this old OS map from about the end of the 19th century. larger map

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)